CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 6: Ensuring Responsible AI with Content Safety Studio.md

     ![](./media/image-79.png)

     ![](./media/image-80.png)

+## Review
 In this lab you have completed the following tasks:

-- Implement Content Safety Measures
+- Implemented Content Safety Measures
 - Monitor and Analyze Content for Compliance